zopefoundation/zc.async/src/zc/async/README.txt

 has already timed out, in which case the job fails with an abort [#already_passed_timed_out]_.

-The queue's `put` method is the essential API.
+The queue's ``put`` method is the essential API. ``pull`` is used rarely.
 Other methods are used to introspect, but are not needed for basic usage.

-But what is that result of the `put` call in the examples above?
+But what is that result of the ``put`` call in the examples above?
 A job?
 What do you do with that?

 Jobs